-The college dedicated its latest facility, the Jeremy Jacobs Hospitality Center, in 2015.
+The college dedicated the Jeremy Jacobs Hospitality Center, in 2015.
 The \$2.2 million structure features classrooms, a thermal bottling laboratory, bakery and food service preparation rooms, a computer laboratory, receiving/multipurpose area, and freezer and dry storage areas.
 In addition to housing ASU Mid-South's Associate of Science and Associate of Applied Science degree programs in hospitality-related areas, the facility provides space for "Delta Cuisine: A Southern Kitchen Incubator," a regional effort that addresses the competitive and productive workforce and sustainable communities goals.

-The FedEx Aviation Technology Center, a facility which will house ASU Mid-South's aviation maintenance program certified by the Federal Aviation Administration, opened earlier in 2016.
+The FedEx Aviation Technology Center, a facility which houses ASU Mid-South's aviation maintenance program certified by the Federal Aviation Administration, opened in 2016.